On farewell visit to US, Merkel brings message of stability

 One sour note that preceded and outlasted the Trump era of diplomatic discord with Washington has been the thorny issue of a new pipeline taking natural gas from Russia to Germany.

-The United States has long argued that the Nord Stream 2 project threatens European energy security and harms allies in Eastern Europe.
-But Biden recently waived looming sanctions against German entities involved in the project.
-The move angered many Democratic and Republican lawmakers.
+The United States has long argued that the Nord Stream 2 project will threaten European energy security by increasing the continent’s reliance on Russian gas and allowing Russia to exert political pressure on vulnerable Eastern and Central European nations.
+But Biden recently waived looming sanctions against German entities involved in the project, a move that angered many Democratic and Republican lawmakers.

 Biden is expected to raise his concerns about the pipeline project when the two leaders speak privately, but the White House was not anticipating any sort of formal announcement to come out of the leaders' talk, according to a senior Biden administration official who briefed reporters ahead of the chancellor's visit.